gui11aume/genome_structure_and_HIV_integration/maja/README.md

 IS_withaddedvalues_075.Robj	- integration sites and values of epigenetic features for the calculation of ROC analysis.

 RS_random_matched_controls.Robj	- random matched control sites and values of epigenetic features for the ROC analysis, I generated 10 random matched controls for every true site in the paper.
-See supplementary methods for details.
+See (Supplementary methods)[https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-019-12046-3/MediaObjects/41467_2019_12046_MOESM2_ESM.pdf] for details.

 genidf.Robj	- coordinates of genes used in the paper (hg19)

 roc.Robj - values for the ROC analysis plot

 Replicates.RDS - more random matched controls (100) generated for the review process.
-For details see correspondance with the reviewers.
+For details see (Peer review file)[https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-019-12046-3/MediaObjects/41467_2019_12046_MOESM2_ESM.pdf] .
 ## List of R packages (dependencies for the .Robj and RDS files and scripts):
 R version >= 3.5